Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/outdoor.md

 ### 2024 workshop

-This year's edition will be by be held in late summer, with chances of cold weather and even some snow.
+We reserve Monday afternoon for outdoor activities (subject to change depending on weather condition).
+The area surrounding Finse are perfect for hikers and outdoor enthusiasts at any skill level.
+There are many trails and the closest outlet glacier of the ice cap can be reached in only one hour.
+This year's workshop will be held in late summer, with chances of cold weather and even some snow.
+Maker sure you bring suitable outdoor clothing and equipment for your prefered activities.
+A detailed packing list can be found on the [pratical info page](practical_info.md).
-Please bring:

-- Head lamp/ flashlight (there are no streetlights)
-- Best to use a backpack for all your belongings.
-You need to walk approx. 1.5 km from the train station to the Research Station over a snow-covered dirt road.
-Roller suitcases do not work
-- Sturdy hiking shoes.
-- Sun glasses
-- Warm clothes, hat, gloves, scarf etc
-- Make sure you have appropriate health insurance
-- Any personal medication
-- Special foods (no grocery store in Finse).

 ### 2023 workshop